Make this NFL Football Map or customize it to make a similar National Park bucket list art canvas for your walls.

 - Paint canvas.

-- Print off map of United States (where it shows the NFL Stadiums).
+- Print off map of United States (where it shows the NFL stadiums).
 You could do the same with National Parks, etc.

 - Bring the image into Photoshop and delete any areas that you don't want.